soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-service-trust-portal.md

 ### Service Trust Portal

-The **Service Trust Portal** link takes you to the STP home page, which includes a What's New section for the STP and Compliance Manager that provides details on the latest updates.
+The **Service Trust Portal** link takes you to the STP home page, displays a list of independent audit and assessment reports on Microsoft's Cloud services compliance with data protection standards and regulatory requirements, such as:

+- International Organization for Standardization (ISO)

+- Service Organization Controls (SOC)

+- National Institute of Standards and Technology (NIST)

+- Federal Risk and Authorization Management Program (FedRAMP)

+- General Data Protection Regulation (GDPR)

-### Compliance Manager
+### Compliance

+Provides the following compliance-related tools and resources:

-Use [Use Compliance Manager to help meet data protection and regulatory requirements when using Microsoft cloud services](https://support.office.com/article/429e686f-d8a6-455e-a2b6-3791d763f000) to help meet data protection and regulatory requirements when using Microsoft Cloud Services.
+- **Compliance Manager** - Compliance Manager is a workflow-based risk assessment tool that helps you track, assign, and verify your organization's regulatory compliance activities related to Microsoft Cloud services, such as Office 365, Dynamics 365, and Azure.
+Use Compliance Manager to manage regulatory compliance within the shared responsibility model of the cloud.
+For more information, see [Use Compliance Manager to help meet data protection and regulatory requirements when using Microsoft cloud services](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md).

-### Trust Documents

-The Service Trust Portal gives you access to wealth of security implementation and design information with the goal of making it easier for you to meet regulatory compliance objectives by understanding how Microsoft cloud services keep your data secure.
-To review content, select an option from the menu.

- - **Audit Reports** provides independent audit and assessment reports on Microsoft cloud services compliance with data protection standards and regulatory requirements, including:

- - **Data Protection** provides Trust Documents for download, information about how Microsoft operates Azure, Dynamics 365, and Office 365.

- - **Azure Security and Compliance Blueprints** offers turn-key security and compliance solutions and support, tailored to the needs of industry verticals, that accelerate cloud adoption and utilization for customers with regulated or restricted data.

-### Regional Compliance

-This section provides regionally specific compliance information, often in the form of Legal Opinions that render Microsoft Cloud Services.
+### Industries & Regions

+Provides industry- and region-specific compliance information about Microsoft Cloud services.

  - **Czech Republic** provides legal opinions on Microsoft online service compliance with Czech Republic law.